It’s road trip season! Here’s how to save on everything from snacks to gas.

 Fly and rent on a budget

 If you need a plane to get to the start of your road trip—maybe a 19-hour drive from Philly to Fort Lauderdale just isn’t your thing—apps like Hopper or (the ubiquitous) Google Flights can help you save big.
 Enter your destination and travel dates, and you’ll get an alert when the airfare drops and it’s time to buy.
 Hopper also tracks hotel rates.
-For rentals cars, try apps like Kayak or Expedia, which search multiple travel sites to turn up the best deals.
+For rental cars, try apps like Kayak or Expedia, which search multiple travel sites to turn up the best deals.
 They can also help you find a flight or hotel.